The Sagart Kitchen & Bar

-Mourne Seafood Bar on Bank Square serves fresh, local seafood at affordable prices.
+Mourne Seafood Bar on Bank Square serves fresh local seafood at affordable prices.
 From mussels, oysters and langoustines to classic beer battered fish and chips, food is prepared in a traditional way with a few continental twists.
-It's the perfect spot for a filling lunch, or a romantic evening meal for two.
+Perfect something filling for lunch, or for a romantic evening meal for two.

 Havana Bank Sq

 Havana Bank Sq is located behind the beautifully redeveloped Bank Square.
-At the entrance to the Gaeltacht Quarter, it’s an ideal stopping point on your way to discovering this vibrant part of the city.
-Menus include locally sourced food and a fresh mix of cocktails.
+At the entrance to the Gaeltacht Quarter, it’s the perfect stopping point on your way to discovering this vibrant part of the city.
+Menus include locally sourced food prepared and a fresh mix of cocktails.